babulal107/go-k8s-sample-app/README.md

 ```

-Login to kubernetes cluster and hit request by service cluster ip-address:
+Login to Kubernetes cluster and hit request by service cluster IP-Address:
 ```shell
   minikube ssh
   curl http://10.110.66.39:80/health-check
 ```
 Hit request through NodePort IP address
-- Get Minikube node ip
+- Get Minikube node IP
 ```shell
   minikube ip

   curl http://192.168.49.2:30007/health-check
 ```

-  If unable to access the application may be if you run on VM with a specific networking configuration.
+  If you are unable to access the application, it may be if you run on a VM with a specific networking configuration.

 Try Minikube Tunnel (If Using Minikube):
   This may be required if you’re running Minikube on a VM with specific networking configurations.